 However, he isn’t ready for the afterlife just yet, especially after learning about a conspiracy that still threatens his very alive girlfriend (Moore).
 Although most people associate this film with pottery montages, or Whoopi Goldberg’s comedic genius, Ghost stands as a solid chiller in its own right.
 The iconic movie tells a gripping story of Swayze desperately trying to find ways to communicate with the living and constantly attempting to help the love of his now-deceased life.

 Full of tension and sporting a touching love story too, Ghost was the highest-grossing movie of 1990 for a reason.
 It also won the Academy Awards for Best Original Screenplay and Best Supporting Actress (Whoopi Goldberg), cementing its place in cinematic history.

-The Devil’s Backbone (2001)
+5. The Devil’s Backbone (2001)

 The Devil’s Backbone is an unsettling masterpiece from award-winning director Guillermo del Toro.
-We usually see hauntings set in the modern-day, and we rarely see historically focused phantom films like we do here.
+We usually see hauntings set in the modern day, and we rarely see historically focused phantom films like we do here.

 Set in 1939, during the final year of the Spanish Civil War, this gothic film offers the perfect blend of supernatural fantasy with a real-life history leading to a fresh take on a ghost story that is bloody terrifying.

 Set primarily in an orphanage, with a giant unexploded bomb in its courtyard, The Devil’s Backbone follows a young boy whose father was killed in the civil war.
-Upon arriving at the school, the young lad realises that the tall walls of his new home hold a dark past and is full of spirits trying desperately to communicate with him.
+Upon arriving at the school, the young lad realizes that the tall walls of his new home hold a dark past and is full of spirits trying desperately to communicate with him.

 One of Guillermo del Toro’s most underappreciated films, The Devil’s Backbone has a dynamic atmosphere, is an excellent anti-fascist piece of art, and touches on the very sad concept of sudden death, and deceased souls who need closure.

-A Tale of Two Sisters (2003)
+6. A Tale of Two Sisters (2003)

 Despite the huge amount of incredible Asian horrors out there, the South Korean chiller, A Tale of Two Sisters, takes the crown when it comes to unsettling ghouls.

-Inspired by a folktale from the Joseon Dynasty era, the film was the first South Korean picture to be screened in American theatres and still stands as the highest-grossing Korean horror movie to this day.
+Inspired by a folktale from the Joseon Dynasty era, the film was the first South Korean picture to be screened in American theaters and still stands as the highest-grossing Korean horror movie to this day.
 The movie opens with two sisters, who, after being released from a mental institution, move to the countryside to stay with their father and cold stepmother.

 However, once they return, strange things start to happen in the house.
 The movie is a slow burn that builds horror through its character dynamics, and big plot reveals that are designed to unsettle the viewer.
 There is also a constant sense of foreboding and a suffocating atmosphere, keeping you on the edge of your seat.
 A Tale of Two Sisters is a cerebral story, and one of the most atmospheric ghost movies, period.

-A Ghost Story (2017)
+7. A Ghost Story (2017)

-No, refreshingly he looks like he’s wearing a children’s Halloween costume, which adds to the beautiful simplicity of this movie.
-Death is sad and A Ghost Story shows that through an emotionally impactful script and striking visuals that’ll shake you to your core.
+No, refreshingly, he looks like he’s wearing a children’s Halloween costume, which adds to the beautiful simplicity of this movie.
+Death is sad, and A Ghost Story shows that through an emotionally impactful script and striking visuals that’ll shake you to your core.

 The movie deals with themes surrounding loss, and questioning the meaning of life directly.
-Written and directed by David Lowery (The Green Knight), we see a ghost watch his past, present and future, confronting his life while also trying to find something that’ll help him move on.
+Written and directed by David Lowery (The Green Knight), we see a ghost watch his past, present, and future, confronting his life while also trying to find something that’ll help him move on.

-The Others (2001)
+8. The Others (2001)

 Written and directed by Alejandro Amenabar, The Others is a gothic thriller that’ll have you jumping at the slightest sound when walking about the house.
 Set in 1945, Nicole Kidman plays a mother of two children who are afflicted with photosensitivity, making them averse to light.
 After hiring three new servants to help keep her Victorian home perpetually dark, strange events begin to occur, and Kidman and her kids soon realize that they aren’t the only ones ‘living’ in the old house.

 The acting is phenomenal and the film is visually stunning.
 From foggy outdoor scenes to dimly lit rooms, the cinematography is perfectly moody.
 The horror movie also has a fantastic twist, subverting the typical haunted house formula with its ending.
 All in all, The Others is an enjoyable spooky flick that is near impossible not to love.

 When you’re looking for the best ghost comedy, who are you gonna call?
 One of the best movies of all time, the quirky supernatural 1984 classic Ghostbusters.
 Written by Dan Aykroyd and Harold Ramis, the movie follows a gang of fired professors, who set up a paranormal investigation service in New York.
 They get commissioned by Dana, a haunted musician whose fridge has turned into a gateway to another dimension.

 Starring Bill Murray, Dan Aykroyd, Sigourney Weaver, Harold Ramis, and Rick Moranis, the film is a hotpot of comedic talent, with some of the best ensemble work to be seen.

-The Changeling (1980)
+10. The Changeling (1980)

 A slow-burn cult classic, Peter Medak’s The Changeling is one of the most loved ghost films of all time.
-Ghost movies usually consist of a family unit, and rarely do you find a single person facing off against spectres in their home all by themselves.
+Ghost movies usually consist of a family unit, and rarely do you find a single person facing off against specters in their home all by themselves.

 After the sudden deaths of his wife and daughter, a composer rents an eerie Victorian mansion, trying to escape his past – however, things don’t really work out that way.
 Not long after moving, strange phenomena become the norm, and some creepy supernatural goings-on occur.
 The Changeling is unquestionably terrifying, embodying everything that makes the concept of ghosts and hauntings horrific.

 The Changeling is straight nightmare fuel and keeps you on the edge of your seat as you wait for something to jump out of the shadows.
 The camera work also has a voyeuristic quality, as if we are witnessing the movie through the eyes of the ghost stalking its prey – making you cower in suspense until the credits start to roll.

-Thirteen Ghosts (2001)
+11. Thirteen Ghosts (2001)

 Steve Beck’s remake of the 1960 original is a puzzle-box chiller about a family who find themselves trapped in an evolving prison full of nasty spirits.
 Thirteen Ghosts isn’t a science fiction movie, but its mechanical haunted house that runs on negative spiritual energy places it remarkably close.

-The scares are loud and abrasive, as was trendy for the late ’90s and early 2000s, making it seem a little tryhard in retrospect.
+The scares are loud and abrasive, as was trendy for the late ’90s and early 2000s, making it seem a little try-hard in retrospect.
 Thankfully, Matthew Lillard is there to save the day, and the effects work does some heavy lifting too, with each phantom a grotesque all its own.

-The Phantom Carriage (1921)
+12. The Phantom Carriage (1921)

 On New Year’s Eve, Death visits the last person who dies to make them the arbiter of the dead for the proceeding year.
-A drunk man named David loses a fight in a graveyard on one such occasion, to be visit by his deceased friend Georges, who’s driving Death’s carriage, and they reminisce before the changeover.
+A drunk man named David loses a fight in a graveyard on one such occasion, to be visited by his deceased friend Georges, who’s driving Death’s carriage, and they reminisce before the changeover.

 The Phantom Carriage is an unscrupulous film.
-Sometimes it feels like It’s A Wonderful Life, other times it’s a straight drama movie as we learn about David and Georges’s past lives.
-Swedish director Victor Sjöström pushed many visual and narrative boundaries, for something that has a particularly ghostly presence whenever you allow it into your life.
+Sometimes it feels like It’s A Wonderful Life, other times, it’s a straight drama movie as we learn about David and Georges’ past lives.
+Swedish director Victor Sjöström pushed many visual and narrative boundaries for something that has a particularly ghostly presence whenever you allow it into your life.